Richie Havens: Final years

 In 2000, Havens teamed with the electronic music duo Groove Armada for the retro 1970s-style song "Hands of Time".
-The song was featured on the soundtrack of the film Collateral; that song was also used in the films Domino, A Lot Like Love, Tell No One and in the Cold Case episodes The Badlands & Street Money.
+The song was featured on the soundtrack of the film Collateral; that song was also used in the films Domino, A Lot Like Love, Tell No One and in the Cold Case episodes "The Badlands" and "Street Money".
 Havens was also featured on "Little By Little" and "Healing" on the band's third album, Goodbye Country.

 In 2000, he published They Can't Hide Us Anymore, an autobiography co-written with Steve Davidowitz.
 Havens maintained his status as a folk icon and continued to tour.
 In 2002 he sang, uncredited, Dylan's "The Times They Are a Changin in the TV series The West Wing (Season 4, Episode 7).
 Also in 2002, he released Wishing Well, followed by the 2004 album Grace of the Sun.

 On February 15, 2003, Havens opened the unprecedented "The World Says No To War" in Iraq demonstration in New York City with his iconic "Freedom."
 As the U.S. stood on the precipice of a "Shock & Awe" attack on Iraq, tens of millions in more than 800 cities around the world marched against war, leading the New York Times to call these millions the "world's new superpower."